 What is business insurance?

-Having the right policy in place can prepare you for the unexpected, such as disruptive data loss, expensive compensation claims or specialist equipment damage.
-With Hiscox, you have several types of cover to choose from, including professional indemnity, public liability and employers’ liability insurance, as well as specialist policies for your office contents, and to help in the event of a cyber-attack.
+With Hiscox, there are several types of cover to choose from, including professional indemnity, public liability and employers’ liability insurance, as well as specialist policies for your office contents, and to help in the event of a cyber-attack.

 Do I need business insurance?

-All UK companies that employ staff may need to hold employers’ liability insurance by law (external link).
-Other policies, such as public liability insurance, can offer invaluable reassurance and protection.
+UK companies that employ staff may need to hold a certain type of business insurance – employers’ liability insurance – by law.
+Other policies, such as public liability cover, can offer invaluable reassurance and protection.

 Business insurance is there for anyone and everyone who provides a professional service and might be at risk of having a claim brought against them.

-Our policies can help you when faced with claims of negligence, defamation, breach of confidence or intellectual property infringement.
+Our policies can help a wide spectrum of businesses, start-ups and mid-size firms with headcounts as high as 100 when faced with claims of negligence, defamation, breach of confidence or intellectual property infringement.
 Other types of commercial insurance can help to recover your IT systems and safeguard property and specialist equipment.

 From slips and trips to workplace illness, even if you and your business are not at fault, costs can start to add up without a policy in place.